marcel0paixao/login-system/README.md

 Problems that I had:

 1. I could not implement Ajax already, I alter this later.
-2. The email confirmation after register is not implemented already.
-3. Login using Facebook, Gmail or Twitter is not implemented.
+2. Login using Facebook, Gmail or Twitter is not implemented.
-4. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
+3. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
-5. The file style.css haven't a good organization, I'm going to solve this later.
+4. The file style.css haven't a good organization, I'm going to solve this later.
-6. My little VueJS experience make the home.js and login.js with a maybe not so perfectly organization too.
+5. My little VueJS experience make the home.js and login.js with a maybe not so perfectly organization too.

 # Credits
 Credits for the background image: Daniele Levis Pelusi.